-c.
-Expectations of the Parties with Respect to Advisors
+B. Expectations of the Parties with Respect to Advisors

-Each party may choose an Advisor49 who is eligible and available50 to accompany them throughout the process.
+Each party may choose an Advisor (this could include an attorney, advocate, or support person.
+Witnesses are not entitled to Advisors within the process, though they can be advised externally.
+If Lackawanna College allows more than one Advisor for one party, they should do so for all parties) who is eligible and available to accompany them throughout the process.
 The Advisor can be anyone, including an attorney, but should not be someone who is also a witness in the process.
 A party may elect to change Advisors during the process and is not obligated to use the same Advisor throughout.
+"Available" means the party cannot insist on an Advisor who simply doesn't have inclination, time, or availability.
+Also, the Advisor cannot have institutionally conflicting roles, such as being a Title IX administrator who has an active role in the matter, or a supervisor who must implement and monitor Pathways.